isaacovercast/QuoteWall/README.md

 "Finally, all is lost - the island founders."
 * Whittaker, Robert J., Kostas A. Triantis, and Richard J. Ladle.
 "A general dynamic theory of oceanic island biogeography."
 Journal of Biogeography 35.6 (2008): 977-994.

-"Moreover, the Louvain and simulated-annealing algorithms are much more popular than spectral algorithms in investigations of community structure [14] __(and life is short)__, so we only compare results using the Louvain and simulatedannealing algorithms for the remainder of this appendix."
+"Moreover, the Louvain and simulated-annealing algorithms are much more popular than spectral algorithms in investigations of community structure [14] __(and life is short)__, so we only compare results using the Louvain and simulated annealing algorithms for the remainder of this appendix."
 * Onnela, Jukka-Pekka, et al. "Taxonomies of networks from community structure."
 Physical Review E 86.3 (2012): 036104.

 "12.
 When the air is pure breathe all of it you can - breathe deeply."